rd--/blksc3/js/README.md

-The language generator is for .sl.
+The language generator is for _.sl/.stc_.

 Unit generators are written _SinOsc(440, 0)_.